 There are 5 main factors that make up credit score:

 - new credit (10%), and

-First of all, you should always monitor your payments so that to be able to cope with all them.
+First of all, you should always monitor your payments so that to be able to cope with all of them.
 Secondly, your total outstanding debt shouldn’t exceed 30% of your available credit.
-Next, if your credit history is short, adding too many new cards can reduce the average age of your credit accounts, which can also impact your credit score.
-Also note that your accounts had better be of different types.
-Take care of having mix of credit cards, personal loans, etc. If you follow all these rules keeping your balances in good standing, your score won't be irreversibly affected.
+Next, if your credit history is short, adding too many new cards can reduce the average age of your credit accounts, which can negatively impact your credit score.
+Also, note that your accounts had better be of different types.
+Take care of having a mix of credit cards, personal loans, etc. If you follow all these rules and keep all your credit accounts in good standing, your score won't be irreversibly affected.

 A secured credit card is a good way to build your credit history as it reports the account activity to major credit bureaus.
-You just need not to miss payments and pay off your balance.
+You just need never miss payments and pay off your balance on time.
 After that, getting approval for an unsecured card will be much easier.